lanceziegler/lanceziegler/README.md

     translation: 'I make pointless shit for no reason other than because I can', },
   hobbies: [
-    'digitizing VHS tapes and other media relics from the 90\'s', 'Logic Pro',
+    `digitizing VHS tapes and other media relics from the 90's`, 'Logic Pro',
     'hiking mountains and then staring at the sunset while contemplating life and stuff', ],